 If you’ve never made homemade soap before, you may swear off the store-bought kind once you see just how easy it is.
-This homemade melt-and-pour lemon soap takes just 10 minutes to make, and it gets its vibrant color from an ingredient you probably have in your refrigerator.
+These melt-and-pour lemon soap bars take just 10 minutes to make, and they get their vibrant color from an ingredient you probably have in your refrigerator.

-To make the lemon soap, I used lemon zest, plus items from the September Simply Earth Essential Oil Recipe Box.
+To make the lemon soap, I used lemon zest, plus items from the a Simply Earth Essential Oil Recipe Box.

 - A silicon soap mold